Samsung/tizen-docs/docs/application/dotnet/guides/app-management/cion.md

     ```

 The Cion server can listen to the request from the client; If a connection request comes from the client, the server can accept it.
-After connection is accepted, the server can receive data and payload.
+After the connection is accepted, the server can receive data and payload.

 To communicate with the client, use the [Tizen.Applications.Cion.ServerBase](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Cion.ServerBase.html) class as follows: